 Judge O’Brien belongs to the American Bar Association, State Bar of Michigan, Washtenaw County Bar Association, the American Constitution Society for Law & Policy and Women Lawyers Association of Michigan.
 She has served on the board of the Center for Occupational and Personalized Education from 1994-2009, including terms as president, vice-president, secretary and executive committee member.
 She has also been active on the board of Ann Arbor’s Neutral Zone teen center from 2004-2010.

 Judge O'Brien served on the Probate Council for the Probate and Estate Planning Section of the State Bar of Michigan from 2009-2013 and as a member of the Executive Committee of the Michigan Probate Judges Association since 2011.
 Her docket includes criminal and domestic relations cases.

-Judge David S. Swartz serves as Chief Judge of the Trial Court as well as Presiding Judge of the Civil/Criminal Division.
+Judge David S. Swartz is currently the Chief Judge of the Trial Court as well as Presiding Judge of the Civil/Criminal Division.

 Judge Swartz was appointed to the 14A District Court Bench by Governor Engler in January of 1995, and was then appointed to the Circuit Court in April, 1997.

 Born in Ann Arbor, Judge Swartz earned a Bachelor of Science degree from Central Michigan University in 1969, and a Juris Doctor degree from Case Western Reserve University Law School in 1972.